How high-tech art installations invite attendees to tap into their creative side

 When these high-tech digital art installations are incorporated into marketing events, they invite attendees to tap into their creative side.
 Engagements become more interactive and memorable for attendees.
 And what’s more, these colorful, captivating activations give attendees plenty of reasons to share on social media, resulting in additional reach and impressions for the brands that leverage them.

 Take Mountain Dew, which has more than once leveraged high-tech art to score with basketball fans during NBA All-Star Weekend.
-The brand, a unit of PepsiCo, last year hosted an interactive virtual reality art experience in downtown Toronto that had fans “painting” with Google’s Tilt Brush.
+The brand, a unit of PepsiCo, recently hosted an interactive virtual reality art experience in downtown Toronto that had fans “painting” with Google’s Tilt Brush.
 Emerging local artists used the tool to create basketball-inspired 3D artwork.

-Perrier, to help increase awareness of its wide range of sparkling flavors and introduce two new ones, this summer activated The Perrier Flavor Studio in New York City.
+Perrier, to help increase awareness of its wide range of sparkling flavors and introduce two new ones, activated The Perrier Flavor Studio in New York City.
 The Studio featured a digital art wall that showcased the original artwork of Perrier’s featured artist AKACorleone.
 In coloring book style, attendees used the touch screen of the art wall to fill in the color fields of the designs.
 Once they had finished, their artwork was printed on tote bags for a colorful memento.

 “The digital art wall allowed consumers to physically interact with AKACorleone’s artwork, find their own flavor inspiration and express their creative style,” says Adaora Ugokwe, senior marketing manager-experiential and p.r. at Perrier.
 “By translating the digital designs to the tote bag, we offered attendees a lasting takeaway.”
 More than 700 guests walked away with their own unique piece of art from the Studio (Agency: The Michael Alan Group, New York City).